guilgautier/DPPy/docs/discrete_dpps/discrete_dpps.properties.rst

 Generic DPPs as mixtures of projection DPPs
 ===========================================

-*Projection* DPPs are the building blocks of the model. in the sense that generic DPPs are mixtures of *projection* DPPs
+*Projection* DPPs are the building blocks of the model in the sense that generic DPPs are mixtures of *projection* DPPs.

 .. important::